awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-launchconfiguration-metadataoptions.md

  `MetadataOptions` is a property of [AWS::AutoScaling::LaunchConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-launchconfig.html) that describes metadata options for the instances\.

-For more information, see [Configuring the instance metadata options](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-config.html#launch-configurations-imds) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Configure the instance metadata options](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-config.html#launch-configurations-imds) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Syntax<a name="aws-properties-autoscaling-launchconfiguration-metadataoptions-syntax"></a>